 HOW: Artists compete.
 Audiences decide.
 Winner gets $5K.

 WHERE: Regular Season: PianoFight’s Main Stage | Finals: TBD

 Hello Artists.
 Do you think you’re good?
 You got what it takes to make an audience laugh, make them cry, think?

 Well then PROVE IT.
-It’s that time of year where PianoFight gathers indy artists and storytellers of all stripes to compete in the nation’s largest audience-judged theater competition, ShortLived.
+It’s that time of year where PianoFight gathers indy artists of all stripes to compete in the nation’s largest audience-judged theater competition, ShortLived.
 And this is an open challenge.